Gamesight/aws-glue-local-scala/README.md

 # AWS GLUE LOCAL SCALA

 This is a tool to develop and test AWS Glue scripts written in Scala.
 It uses SBT to manage the necessary resources for local testing.
-It was inspired by the documentation on locally testing Glue here: https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-libraries.html which suggests local installations of packages and running with the Maven.
+It was inspired by the documentation on locally testing Glue here: https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming-etl-libraries.html which suggests local installations of packages and running with Maven.
 At Gamesight, we wanted something that we could easily integrate into our CI/CD systems.
 This tool enables us to do that.

 ### Dependencies
 * Java 8 - Later versions of Java will not work with AWS Glue